 - Essential for the catalytic activity of RNase MRP.

-RNase MRP is an enzymatically active ribonucleoprotein that participates in the initiation of mitochondrial DNA replication in mitochondria and is involved in precursor rRNA processing in the nucleus, where it splices the internal transcribed spacer 1 between 18S and 5.8S rRNAs.
+RNase MRP is an enzymatically active ribonucleoprotein that participates in the initiation of mitochondrial DNA replication in the mitochondria and is involved in precursor rRNA processing in the nucleus, where it splices the internal transcribed spacer 1 between 18S and 5.8S rRNAs.

 - RNase P RNA